mmmmmon/steam_overlay/README.md

 - But it is vulnerable.There are many means to detect it.（Stack backtracing 、code check、shoot screen ......）

-- If you want to renew pattern code,watching the follow image
+- If you want to renew pattern code,watching the follow image,you can quickly find this code segment.

 <img  src="img/1.png">